Goalpost at the Liberty Bowl

 Fan Guide to the AutoZone Liberty Bowl

-Cheer on your team at the AutoZone Liberty Bowl Parade down Beale Street on Tuesday, December 28, at 2 p.m.
+Make plans to cheer on your team at the AutoZone Liberty Bowl Parade down Beale Street on Tuesday, December 26, 2024, at 3 p.m. followed by the Bash on Beale Pep Rally at 4:30 p.m.

 Here’s what to know before you come: